zwhbio2017/clipipe_docs/docs/2_installation.md

 ## Installation

+### Run with Docker

-1. All required software and packages are already installed in docker, so there are no more requirements. you can use the docker image we provide: [CLIPipe Docker Image](https://hub.docker.com/).
+1. [Docker](https://www.docker.com/) provides an easy way to run CLIPipe in a working environment that is completely separated from your host machine.
+All required software and packages are already installed in a ready-to-use image of CLIPipe docker, so there are no more requirements. you can use the docker image we provide: [CLIPipe Docker Image](https://hub.docker.com/).
 You can execute to get the docker `CLIPipe_v3` container:

-         docker run --name=CLIPipe_v3 -t -d -h CLIPipe_docker --restart unless-stopped -v /lulab/lustre2/zhangshang/work/software/clipipe:/home/CLIPipe_user/clipipe zs/clipipe:v1 /bin/bash
+         docker run --name=CLIPipe_v3 -t -d -h CLIPipe_docker --restart unless-stopped -v <path-to-clipipe>:/home/CLIPipe_user/clipipe zs/clipipe:v1 /bin/bash

+    -   Make sure to create a local folder and provide the path to it.
+The example above uses a path that may not be applicable to your computer.
+Both, path to the folder on the host machine and path within the container (`/home/CLIPipe_user/clipipe`), must be absolute.

 2. To show the docker `CLIPipe_v3` container, you can execute: